DoubleClick Search overview

 Cookies are widely used by websites and servers to provide many of the basic services we find online.
 If you shop on a website, a cookie allows the website to remember which items you’ve added to your virtual shopping cart.
 If you set preferences on a website, a cookie allows the website to remember your preferences the next time you visit.
 Or if you sign into a website, the website might use a cookie to recognize your browser later on, so that you don’t have to sign in again.
 Cookies also allow websites to collect data about user activity, such as how many unique visitors a page receives per month.
 All these applications depend on the information stored in cookies.

-DoubleClick cookies contain no personally identifiable information.
-With the user’s and publisher's permission, information associated with the DoubleClick cookie may be added to the user’s Google Account.
+Cookies themselves contain no personally identifiable information.
+Depending on the publisher’s and user’s settings, information associated with cookies used in advertising may be added to the user’s Google Account.

 When does DoubleClick send cookies to a browser?

-DoubleClick sends a cookie to the browser after any impression, click, or other activity that results in a call to the DoubleClick server.
+DoubleClick sends a cookie to the browser after any impression, click, or other activity that results in a call to our servers.
 If the browser accepts the cookie, the cookie is stored on the browser.

 Most commonly, DoubleClick sends a cookie to the browser when a user visits a page that shows DoubleClick ads.
-Pages with DoubleClick ads include ad tags that instruct browsers to request ad content from the DoubleClick ad server.
+Pages with DoubleClick ads include ad tags that instruct browsers to request ad content from our servers.
 When the server delivers the ad content, it also sends a cookie.
 But a page doesn’t have to show DoubleClick ads for this to happen; it just needs to include DoubleClick ad tags, which might load a click tracker or impression pixel instead.

 Notify users about cookies